kiara9589-sys/ai-executive-meeting-brief/meeting_brief_prompt.md

 4. Identify decisions that may need to be made.
 5. Suggest useful questions the executive should consider.
 6. List follow-up actions or open items.
-7. Do not invent facts or information that is not provided.
+7. Do not invent, change, or assume facts that are not provided.
-8. Clearly label information that is missing or uncertain.
+8. Preserve names, numbers, currencies, dates, percentages, and units exactly as provided.
+9. Never convert currencies unless explicitly instructed to do so.
+10. If information is ambiguous or missing, clearly label it as uncertain or missing.
+11. Before producing the final brief, verify that important figures and factual details match the original meeting information.
-9. Keep the final brief concise and easy to scan.
+12. Keep the final brief concise and easy to scan.

 ## Output Format